ucb-bar/chipyard/README.md

 ## Need help?

 * Join the Chipyard Mailing List: https://groups.google.com/forum/#!forum/chipyard
-* Post an issue on this repo
+* If you find a bug, post an issue on this repo

 ## Contributing